Norway and the United States continue to cooperate closely in the following areas:

 - Afghanistan: Norway is a key contributor to the NATO-led Resolute Support Mission, providing mentors for Afghan National Security Forces.
 Norway is committed to a better future for the Afghanistan people, and is providing approximately $120 million annually in development assistance and joining the international community in encouraging Afghan governance reform efforts.

 - Bilateral Defense Cooperation: The U.S. and Norwegian militaries enjoy a high level of cooperation and interoperability.
 Approximately 500 Norwegian military personnel, including pilots, train in the United States annually and about 175 active military sales cases are in process.
-Norway has selected the Joint Strike Fighter F-35 as its next generation supersonic fighter aircraft, and will be taking delivery of JSF training aircraft in 2017.
+Norway has selected the Joint Strike Fighter F-35 as its next generation supersonic fighter aircraft, and will be took delivery of JSF training aircraft in 2017.

 - Nuclear Security: Norway strongly supports the President’s vision of a world without nuclear weapons.
 Norway participates in the Global Initiative to Combat Nuclear Terrorism and the G8 Global Partnership Against the Spread of Weapons and Materials of Mass Destruction.